pulumi/terraform-provider-sumologic/website/docs/d/role.html.markdown

 # sumologic_role

-Provides a way to retrieve Sumo Logic role details (id, names, etc) for a role managed by another terraform stack.
+Provides a way to retrieve Sumo Logic role details (id, names, etc) for a role.

 ## Example Usage